-Cuboree is open to all current, registered Cub Scouts born on or after the 28th of September 2009.
+Cuboree is open to all current, Registered Cub Scouts born on or after 12th April 2009.
 We maintain the upper age for Cuboree as most older Cub Scouts will benefit more from the challenges offered by linking to the Scout section.
 Requests for over-age applications are considered on a case-by-case basis and approval would only be granted for exceptional circumstances.

 Parent helpers are more than welcome, provided they have approval from their Group Leader.
-It is expected that parents attending are doing so to assist their Pack with catering or helping at Cuboree with activities or other service areas, and as such will be assigned a role during Cuboree.
-Parent helpers must be registered with Scouts Victoria, hold a Working With Children Check and have completed the mandatory eLearning Modules.
+It is expected that parents attending are doing so to assist their Unit with catering or helping at Cuboree with activities, and as such will be assigned a role during Cuboree.
+Parent helpers must be registered with Scouts Victoria, hold a Working With Children Check and have completed the Child Safe Scouting eLearning Module.
 Once they have their registration number, they can apply online.

 View the Child Safe Scouting Policy for Major events here.

 Yes please!
 All Leaders, you can sign up to come to Cuboree.
 When you put in your work preferences, you can select to come as a line leader or cook in the Unit, or you can choose to be a Service Leader in one of the many support areas including Activities.